ReflectionHLE/ReflectionHLE/README.md

 This requires Keen Dreams CGA v1.05.
 On Windows, you should simply drop the files SDL2.dll and chocolate-keen-dreams-cga.exe together with the files coming with the original game, and then launch chocolate-keen-dreams-cga.exe.
-Furthermore, you may optionally copy any of the bundled .bat files.

 ------------------------------------------------
 How to do *this and that* or: Configuration file